 Effective August 23, 2021, the Company issued additional Common Stock Warrant Agreements ("Series A Warrants") with respect to its Registered Direct Public offering.
 The Company issued Series A Warrants to purchase 7,000,000 shares of common stock based upon the Securities Purchase Agreement with certain institutional investors.
-The warrants have a term of five years with an exercise price of \$5.00 per warrant share, are fully vested upon issuance, have a cashless exercise feature and are exercisable immediately.
-Using the Black-Scholes-Merton option pricing model, the Company determined the aggregate fair value of these warrants to be approximately \$21,340,000.
+The Series A Warrants have a term of five years with an exercise price of \$5.00 per warrant share, are fully vested upon issuance, have a cashless exercise feature and are exercisable immediately.
+Using the Black-Scholes-Merton option pricing model, the Company determined the aggregate fair value of these Series A Warrants to be approximately \$21,340,000.

-Effective August 23, 2021, the Company issued additional Common Stock Warrant Agreements ("Placement Agent Warrants") with respect to its Registered Direct Public offering.
+Effective August 23, 2021, the Company issued additional Common Stock Warrant Agreements ("Placement Agent Warrants") with respect to its Registered Direct Public Offering.
 The Company issued Placement Agent Warrants to purchase 1,050,000 shares of common stock to Wainwright or its designees based upon Wainwright acting as placement agent.
-The warrants have a term of five years with an exercise price of \$6.25 per warrant share, are fully vested upon issuance, have a cashless exercise feature and are exercisable immediately.
-Using the Black-Scholes-Merton option pricing model, the Company determined the aggregate fair value of these warrants to be approximately \$3,151,000.
+The Placement Agent Warrants have a term of five years with an exercise price of \$6.25 per warrant share, are fully vested upon issuance, have a cashless exercise feature and are exercisable immediately.
+Using the Black-Scholes-Merton option pricing model, the Company determined the aggregate fair value of these Placement Agent Warrants to be approximately \$3,151,000.

-Effective August 23, 2021, the Company issued Pre-funded Warrants pursuant to the registered direct offering to purchase 5,570,000 shares of common stock in the amount of approximately \$27,844,000 which required payments upon issuance of \$4.999 per warrant share.
+Effective August 23, 2021, the Company issued Pre-funded Warrants pursuant to the Registered Direct Offering to purchase 5,570,000 shares of common stock in the amount of approximately \$27,844,000 which required payments upon issuance of \$4.999 per warrant share.
 The Pre-funded Warrants have an exercise price of \$0.001 per share, are fully vested upon issuance, are immediately exercisable, have a cashless exercise feature and do not have an expiration date.
-As of October 31, 2021, 4,620,000 of the Pre-funded Warrants have been exercised for aggregate gross proceeds of \$4,620.
+As of January 31, 2022, 4,620,000 of the Pre-funded Warrants have been exercised for aggregate gross proceeds of \$4,620.